discordjs/guide/guide/commando/README.md

 This will send a message to your console when the bot is ready, and set the Bot's playing status to `with Commando`.
 You can set both to whatever you wish.

-Last but certainly not least, let's log the bot in.
+Last but certainly not least, log the bot in.

 ```js
 client.login('Your Secret Token');